smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-scripting.md

 constraints.

 :::danger
-It is solely the user\'s responsibility to properly manage the IBM i object authorities for this feature, and anyone using this feature accepts all risks and liability for its use.
+It is solely the user's responsibility to properly manage the IBM i object authorities for this feature, and anyone using this feature accepts all risks and liability for its use.
 :::

 #### Script Application Authority Requirements